PSY-20045 - Biological and Cognitive Psychology

 Description for 2024/25

-This module will allow you to deepen your knowledge and reflective skills on a range of topics in biological and cognitive psychology centred on current issues relevant for the discipline.
-It will allow you to understand how they relate to the development of psychology as a discipline and to other areas in psychology.
-This module, where possible, will also help you to develop an appreciation of the impact of cultural and individual differences in psychology.
-Typical cognitive topics could include perception, attention and inhibitory control, human learning and memory, mental imagery.
+This module will allow you to deepen your knowledge and reflective skills on a range of topics in biological and cognitive psychology centred on current understanding.
+It will allow you to understand how biological and cognitive psychology relate to the development of psychology as a discipline and to other areas in psychology.
+This module will also help you to develop an appreciation of how cultural differences and individual differences can influence issues, theories and research perspective in psychology.
+Typical cognitive topics could include perception, attention and inhibitory control, human learning and memory, and mental imagery.
 Biological topics are related to the central nervous system in normal and pathological conditions, highlighting the brain substrates underpinning mental processes and behaviour.
-You will attend interactive teaching sessions and will engage with structured and unstructured activities provided to support your independent learning.
+You will attend one two-hour interactive teaching session each week.
+You will also engage with weekly structured and unstructured activities provided to support your learning independently (asynchronous learning activities).

 Aims